 Finding and adopting wide toe box footwear is a particularly important consideration for hikers.
 Most footwear that is marketed as having a wide toe box includes ample width at the ball of the foot, yet it still tapers as it moves out toward the ends of the toes.
 We know that the widest part of the foot should be at the ends of the toes, so any footwear that does not accommodate this natural, splayed-toe configuration is going to impact the foot and toes in a negative way.

-Other design elements that are commonly included in conventional hiking footwear, such as heel elevation, can also contribute to foot and toe problems, such as bunions and hammertoes.
+Other design elements that are commonly included in conventional hiking footwear, such as heel elevation and toe spring, can also contribute to foot and toe problems, such as bunions and hammertoes.
 To learn more about problematic shoe design elements (including hiking boot design elements), please check out this post from our Educational Articles blog.
 This article discusses what we believe constitutes a great hiking boot.
 To learn more about bunions and hammertoes and how footwear can impact these problems, our best recommendation is to sign up for our free email courses on these (and other) topics.

 Hikers who may benefit most from using minimalist boots and other natural footgear include: